The Aramco Hydrocarbon Journey

 Oil and gas is not a calm lake of fluid.

 Instead, like honey in a sponge, it tempestuously hides in porous underground rock spaces, behaving in a complex manner.

 Hydrocarbons, on their way to the surface, also alter between liquid and gaseous phases.

 Before hydrocarbons are unlocked from an Aramco operated oil and gas reservoir, many smart minds model the complex makeup of what lies beneath.
-Significantly knowing, and applying, a reservoir’s deepest secrets before extracting its hydrocarbons to the surface and beyond, yields better greenhouse gas (GHG) management.
+Knowing and applying a reservoir’s deepest secrets before extracting its hydrocarbons yields better greenhouse gas (GHG) management.